 (What are desmodromic valves?
 Read this technology explainer here.)

 And as for cooling system failures — they happen.
 But many cooling system failures are preventable by changing the coolant according to the service schedule, and using a good quality coolant that’s silicate and borate free.
 A lot of people just don’t do it.
-When they don’t, the rust-inhibitors take over, and parts fail.
+When they don’t, the corrosion-inhibitors take over, and parts fail.

 Side note — I see lots of banter on forums about “which coolant” to use.
 There are so many kinds of coolant and it’s confusing!

-But to this day, it’s still worth asking, as I see some people say some dubious things though, like “tap water” (ok, that’s rare), or “just water, as it’s the best coolant” (it’s good, but it lacks rust inhibitors and anti-freeze) or “any green stuff lying around” (which might degrade your metal parts).
+But to this day, it’s still worth asking, as I see some people say some dubious things though, like “tap water” (ok, that’s rare), or “just water, as it’s the best coolant” (it’s good, but it lacks corrosion inhibitors and anti-freeze) or “any green stuff lying around” (which might degrade your metal parts).

-It depends on where you live (hardness of water) and what kind of bike you have, but there’s lots of potential to damage your bike long-term by using low-grade coolant that has the wrong rust inhibitors.
+It depends on where you live (hardness of water) and what kind of bike you have, but there’s lots of potential to damage your bike long-term by using low-grade coolant that has the wrong corrosion inhibitors.
 I’ll put an article up on this soon.

 So in a nutshell, you have to pick one of the following: